South Carolina State Aid

-The State of South Carolina offers several types of financial aid:
+The State of South Carolina offers residents several types of financial aid.

 The LIFE Scholarship Program was approved by the 1998 SC General Assembly.
-The LIFE Scholarship Program covers the amount of tuition and fees, plus an additional $300 book allowance, for eligible undergraduate students attending two-year colleges in South Carolina.
+The LIFE Scholarship Program pays up to $2,350 for tuition and fees and a $150.00 book allowance per semester, total of $2,500 per semester, for eligible undergraduate students attending two-year colleges in South Carolina.
 Initial eligibility is based on a high school GPA of 3.0.

 To receive the LIFE Scholarship, the student must: